 I find an extensive variety of tofu, including silken tofu with multiple levels of firmness at my local Asian grocery store.

-Silken tofu can be sold in a plastic container like block tofu next to the pre-washed bagged salad greens.
-Silken tofu is also sold in aseptic packages, like what UHT milk is packaged in.
+Silken tofu can be sold in a plastic container like block tofu next to the pre-washed bagged salad greens in the refrigerated section of the grocery store.
+Silken tofu is also sold in aseptic packages, like what UHT milk is packaged in (no need to refrigerate until you open the package).
 In the Asian grocery store, silken tofu is usually sold next to the block tofu and refrigerated fresh noodles.